 Yes, that is a big statement when there are so many other things you can do for your health such as eating organic, lifting weights, and eliminating toxins.
 Those are all good things…

 But I truly think that most people will get the biggest health and wellness benefit from optimizing their circadian rhythm.

 Optimizing circadian rhythm starts by blocking out light in the blue wavelengths at night.

-Let me convince you with some dazzling science, and then I’ll explain what some of your options are for blue blocking glasses.
+Let me convince you with some dazzling science, and then I’ll explain what some of your options are for blue-blocking glasses.

-The science behind blocking blue light:
+The science behind blocking blue light at night